etsnok/WebHERV/README.md

 # WebHERV
 WebHERV front-end with the key-value store DRUMS.

-WebHERV (http://calypso.informatik.uni-halle.de/WebHERV/) is a web GUI that enables the user to access HERV (Human endogenous retrovirus) genome positions stored in the underlying highly optimized key-value store DRUMS (https://github.com/mgledi/DRUMS).
+WebHERV (http://calypso.informatik.uni-halle.de/WebHERV/) is a web GUI that enables the user to access HERV (Human endogenous retrovirus) or any other genome positions stored in the underlying highly optimized key-value store DRUMS (https://github.com/mgledi/DRUMS).

-The following subsections describe how to set up the WebHERV frontend as well as the backend.
+The following subsections describe how to set up the WebHERV frontend as well as the backend with HERVs but it can by customized to any other type of genomic positions.

 ### 1. Determine HERV like sequences